Taking The High Road: What the High Road Means

 Sadly and unfortunately, the high road is not the answer to every situation.
 I am sure many of you wish you had learned your lesson before you found yourself in the midst of a situation that did not bring a positive outcome when you made the wrong choice of negotiating rather than retaliating.

 These types of people should face consequences for their actions.
 When you take the high road you remove those consequences.
-You should retaliate and let them feel the brunt of their damage.
+You may feel you should retaliate and let them feel the brunt of their damage.
+It may seem like the only way to make your point, but ask yourself if it really matters in the long run if it undermines your own dignity.
 Hopefully, they will see the light, learn a lesson and stop hurting you and others.

 How do you retaliate?
 Expose them, call them out.
 Actually, you are doing them a favor, hopefully making them think twice before they hurt you and others once.